A step-by-step guide to cleaning wooden furniture, polishing and restoring wooden tables and chairs, as well as home remedies that work.

 Both temperature swings and humidity can cause warping or splitting, so be strategic about the placement of your table and chairs, and consider the inclusion of a humidifier or air conditioner in the room, if you can.

 The next important thing is to clean the table after every use with soft cloths to capture any spilled food or drink.
-A microfibre cloth is best, but any lint-free cloth (and old T-shirt even!) would be a good choice - just dampen slightly and wipe immediately after meals or spillage to prevent stains from setting.
+A microfibre cloth is best, but any lint-free cloth (and old T-shirt even!) is a good choice - just dampen slightly and wipe immediately after meals or spillage to prevent stains from setting.

-If you have grease spots to deal with, a highly diluted solution of dish-washing liquid and water can be used.
 It’s also important to dust frequently.
 While dust can seem harmless, it can build up, and scratch and damage a table’s finish, so it’s best to get ahead of it.